-If you would like our Immigration Law Firm to assist you in obtaining an H1B Visa, the following is a breakdown of our fees:
+If you would like our Immigration Law Firm to assist you in obtaining an H1B Visa, the following is a breakdown of the fees:

 $1,500 for the h1b visa USCIS “Education and Training Fee” (if employer has 25 or more full time employees). $750 for employers with fewer than 25 full time employees (including U.S. affiliates and subsidiaries).